-The Board of Directors proposes an annual dividend distribution for the year ended 31 December 2021 amounting to QR 446 million, equivalent to QR 0.08 per share, representing a payout ratio of 53%, and a dividend yield of 4.4% based on year-end's closing share price.
+The Board of Directors proposes an annual dividend distribution for the year ended 31 December 2022 amounting to QR 502 million, equivalent to QR 0.09 per share, representing a payout ratio of 55% of current year's net earnings, and a dividend yield of 5.9% based on year-end's closing share price.

-The Board of Directors expresses its gratitude to H.E.
-Mr. Saad Sherida Al-Kaabi, Minister of State for Energy Affairs, for his vision and leadership, and to the senior management team of our joint venture for their hard work, commitment and dedication.
-We would also like to thank our esteemed shareholders for their greater reliance and trust in us.
+The Board of Directors is grateful to His Highness the Amir Sheikh Tamim bin Hamad Al Thani for his wise leadership, and unwavering support and guidance to Qatar's energy sector.
+The Board of Directors also expresses its profound gratitude to H.E.
+Mr. Saad Sherida Al-Kaabi, Minister of State for Energy Affairs, for his vision and wise leadership, and to the senior management of the joint venture for their hard work, commitment, and dedication.
+Also, we are thankful to our privileged shareholders for their ongoing support and trust.